 Travel insurance benefits

-• Trip cancellation/interruption insurance.
+- Trip Cancellation and Interruption Insurance.
 Covers non-refundable pre-paid travel expenses, including passenger fares, tours, and hotels if your trip is canceled or cut short by sickness, severe weather, or other covered situations.
 Coverage is included up to $10,000 per person and $20,000 per trip.

-• Auto rental collision damage waiver.
+- Auto Rental Coverage.
 Provides primary rental car coverage against collision and theft for most rental cars in the U.S. and abroad when you decline the rental company’s collision damage waiver insurance and use your card to rent your car.
+Coverage provides up to $60,000 of coverage for vehicles with an MSRP of $125,000 or less

-• Trip delay reimbursement.
+- Trip Delay Reimbursement.
 Covers essential expenses, such as meals and lodging if your travel by common carrier is delayed by 12 hours or more or requires an overnight stay.
-Coverage is provided up to $500 per ticket.
+Coverage is provided up to $500 per covered traveler.

-• Lost luggage reimbursement.
-If your luggage is lost while traveling by common carrier, this benefit can reimburse you up to $3,000 per covered person, per trip to replace your lost luggage.
+- Lost Luggage Reimbursement.
+If your luggage is lost, damaged, or stolen while traveling by common carrier, this benefit can reimburse you up to $3,000 per covered person, per trip.

-• Travel and emergency assistance services.
+- Travel and Emergency Assistance.
 This service can provide referrals to a variety of medical, legal, and travel emergency services when traveling abroad.
 You are responsible for the costs of any services provided.

 Partner benefits and statement credits

-• $50 Chase Travel℠ annual credit.
-Earn up to $50 in statement credits each account anniversary year for hotels stays purchased through Chase Travel.
+- $100 annual hotel credit through Chase Travel℠.
+Earn up to $100 in statement credits each account anniversary year for hotels stays purchased through Chase Travel.

 Rewards benefits